ymunemasa/data-tutorials/tutorials/hdp/getting-started-with-spark-and-zeppelin-on-hdcloud/tutorial.md

 Now that you have your HDCloud environment set-up, checkout one of these cloud-ready tutorials:

-1) [Spark in 5 Minutes tutorial](https://hortonworks.com/tutorial/hands-on-tour-of-apache-spark-in-5-minutes/) analyzing a Silicon Valley film series dataset.
+1) [Spark in 5 Minutes](https://hortonworks.com/tutorial/hands-on-tour-of-apache-spark-in-5-minutes/) tutorial analyzing a Silicon Valley film series dataset

-2) A more in depth [tutorial on Spark SQL](https://hortonworks.com/tutorial/learning-spark-sql-with-zeppelin/)
+2) A more in-depth tutorial on [Spark SQL](https://hortonworks.com/tutorial/learning-spark-sql-with-zeppelin/)